 - Prepare the pandan water by blending the water and pandan leaves in a food processor.
 Strain the mixture to extract the pandan water.

 - Crack an XL or L egg in a bowl, on a weighing scale.
 Top up the pandan water till 160g.
 If there is not enough pandan water, simply add a little more water.

 - Place all ingredients (except butter) together in your mixing bowl, or bread machine inner pan.
 Knead the dough for about 3-4 mins.
 As the dough comes together, add in the butter and knead till window pane stage.

 - Divide the dough into 2 portions.
-Roll each dough out flat, swiss roll it up along the longer edge (so you'd get a longish bread dough).
+Roll each dough out to a rectangular shape, swiss roll it up along the longer edge (so you'd get a longish bread dough).
 Place dough into greased or lined bread loaf pan.
 Repeat for the other dough.

 - Cover loaf pan with a pc of clean damp cloth or cling wrap.
 Let dough proof to 90% of pan's height.
 It may take a little while longer than usual proofing time.
 It took about 1+h for mine.
 You can try placing it near hotspots in your kitchen for better proofing.

 - When the dough is nearing 90% of the bread pan, preheat oven to 175C.
 Bake in the preheated oven, on 2nd lowest rack for 30-37 mins.
 After baking for 15 mins, check if the top of the bread is getting too brown.
 You can tent the top with a pc of aluminum foil or baking paper.

 - Once bread is nicely browned and baked, cool completely on wire rack before storing in air tight container.